 00:12:54 or is it simply a marvelously balanced by some set of processes that we don't understand set of molecular processes

-00:13:02 could imagine that you know again as from the chemical point of view you might be perhaps biased to think the latter
+00:13:02 I could imagine that you know again from the chemical point of view you might be perhaps biased to think the latter

-00:13:07 and I do think that it's just a very complicated process I don't know the just is the right word because you know it
+00:13:07 that you think that it's just a very complicated process I don't know that just is the right word because you know it

-00:13:14 just is a way of being a little bit dismissive that what to me is so interesting is the idea that if you can have
+00:13:14 just is a way of being a little bit dismissive. what to me is so interesting is the idea that if you can have

 00:13:20 static matter you can have dynamic matter you can have living matter